 It’s a regular restaurant but with interesting vegan options, among which, tacos, lentil soup, salads, sandwiches.
 It is open from 9 to 8 but in low season the tend to close around 6pm.

 I have found this restaurant by pure chance.
-It’s located in one of my favourite plaza in Guanajuato, plaza San Fernando.
+It’s located in one of my favorite plaza in Guanajuato, plaza San Fernando.
 You can check out things to do in Guanajuato in this post.

-I was meeting with a friends and after walking around we were attracted by the sign “papas horneadas” (Baked potatos).
-As we climbed up the stairs we found this beautiful tiny terrace overlooking the city roof tops including the lited university building.
+I was meeting with friends and after walking around we were attracted by the sign “papas horneadas” (Baked potatoes).
+As we climbed up the stairs we found this beautiful tiny terrace overlooking the city rooftops including the enlighted university building.

 The Menu is really small and the only vegan option is the backed potato with vegetables.